How to Make the Best Orange Julius Recipe

 The protein-heavy egg white gives drinks a beautiful foamy, frothy body BUT they are included and served uncooked in this recipe.
 Like Caesar dressings and French creams made with raw eggs, there is a slight risk of contracting salmonella.
 You should certainly use pasteurized eggs to decrease the chances of illness, and it is recommended that pregnant women avoid raw eggs altogether.

-How to Make this Amazing Recipe
+How to Make Orange Julius

 All you need is a blender and 5 minutes to whip up a super yummy homemade citrus smoothie!